Skip to content

 These mistakes kill your reach faster than using no hashtags at all.

 Using banned hashtags.
 Instagram periodically bans hashtags that violate community guidelines, and posting even one banned tag can limit your entire post’s visibility.
 Before using a hashtag, check its page.
-If you see “Recent posts are hidden,” skip it.
+If you see the notice “Recent posts are hidden,” skip it.

-If you’ve been running into the Challenge Required error on Instagram, overusing hashtags might be one contributing factor, since Instagram sometimes flags repetitive behavior.
+If you’ve been running into the Challenge Required error on Instagram, overusing hashtags might be one contributing factor, since Instagram sometimes flags repetitive posting behavior.

 #Bottom Line